 Now you need to go back into the Master HUD and that workhorse of a tinting tab.
-Find the beard icon (it looks like blush on the cheeks).
+Find the blush icon (it looks like red blush on the cheeks).
 You did remember to make a note of which layer your beard applied to, right?
-Click the relevant side of the beard icon and then click the black box, as you did to tint your brows:
+Click the relevant side of the blush icon and then click the black box, as you did to tint your brows:

 That’s all well and good, but here we’re bumping up against a small issue: not all of the beard has tinted.
 There are white sections lingering around the lips:

 This is where we dive back into the tinting tab and check the lips and tint those as well, Make sure you click the relevant side: